Missouri Alternative Teacher Certification

 Temporary Authorization Route

 Another route to alternative teacher certification in Missouri is the Temporary Authorization Certificate.
 A candidate may apply for a temporary authorization certificate in the subject area of his or her bachelor’s degree if a school hires the candidate and recommends him or her for authorization.
 This type of certificate is not available for elementary or early childhood teachers.
 The temporary authorization certificate is valid for one year but may be renewed for an additional year if at least nine semester hours of college credits are earned.
-Individuals must complete educational requirements, teach for two years, complete a mentorship program, and pass exit examinations to receive an initial certificate.
+Individuals must complete educational requirements, teach for two years, complete a mentorship program, and pass exit examinations to receive a standard initial certificate.

 American Board of Certification for Teacher Excellence (ABCTE) Route